 top of page

-Changes in Overarching Vision versus Directional Shifts
+Changes in Overarching Vision Versus Directional Shifts

 I am no stranger to the dilemmas of visionary leadership.
 Some lessons I've learned first-hand in my own business.
 Other lessons came through work performed in client organizations.
 When it comes to directional shifts, one particular story comes to mind.